 10. Natural Pumpkin-Spiced Coconut Milk-Latte: Pure Home and Body Style Starbucks alternatives are all over the place, I’ve never really been a Starbucks purveyor except for the occasional visit to meet up with a friend and I usually have a cup of tea.
 The last couple of times I checked, their dairy-free options in milk contained Carageenan, a thickening ingredient that scientists feed to lab animals to induce inflammation in their digestive tract, why would I want to eat that???.
 Sorry if that was too much information but the additive is in many dairy-free milks (coconut, almond) you just have to read the label to find which ones since manufacturers are always changing the recipe.
 Here is my version of a Pumpkin-Spiced Latte, Dairy-Free version.
 It may not be as sweet as a Starbucks drink, so you can alter it to suit your tastes.

-8 oz. almond milk steamed or warmed in a pan
+- 8 ounces Almond milk, steamed or warmed in a pan

-1 drop Thieves essential oil or a drop of cinnamon & clove (food grade oils only)
+- 1 drop Thieves essential oil or a drop of cinnamon & clove essential oils (Dietary Supplemental grade only

-2 tsp Sweetener (Rapadura sugar, Raw sugar, Molasses, Stevia or honey)
+- 2 tsp Sweetener (Rapadura sugar, Coconut Sap sugar, Stevia or Honey)

-Additional spices (optional) pinch of ginger, cinnamon, clove, nutmeg, allspice or pumpkin pie spice if you don’t have the food-grade oils on hand
+- Additional spices as desired: pinch of ground ginger, cinnamon, clove, nutmeg, allspice or pumpkin pie spice

-Warm all ingredients together over the stove, add whipped cream if available, top with fresh ground nutmeg & cinnamon.
-Makes 2 smaller servings or 1 big one, enjoy!
+- Warm all ingredients together over the stove, add whipped coconut cream if available.